恭喜發財! Happy New Year - 2012 Year of the Water Dragon! 新年快樂!

 "Show skill, not ego"

-• Lei Tai is a contact event in the Guan.
+• Lei Tai is a contact event in the guan.
 Failure to follow the rules of etiquette may cause injury and insult.
 These rules are to be guidelines for your practice and development.

 • Be aware of your surroundings at all times.
 By paying attention, you show respect for yourself and the other participants.

-• When the instructions have been given, you must bow to your opponent.
+• When the instructions have been given, you must salute your opponent.
 Do not turn your back, even if the official has called a halt to the match.
-This is doubly important because it shows that you are totally focused on the match and shows the proper respect to your opponent.
-Keep your guard up.
-If your opponent has not heard the command to halt, he/she may take advantage of the opportunity to strike.
+This is doubly important because it shows that you are totally focused on the match and that you respect your opponent.

 Legal Target Areas

-• Top, sides, and front of head
+• Top, sides, and front of head (only for ages 18 and up)

 • Arms